Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Maret 2026 17.57.57 UTC
+- WIB: Senin, 2 Maret 2026 18.37.21 UTC
-- WITA: Senin, 2 Maret 2026 18.57.57 UTC
+- WITA: Senin, 2 Maret 2026 19.37.21 UTC
-- WIT: Senin, 2 Maret 2026 19.57.57 UTC
+- WIT: Senin, 2 Maret 2026 20.37.21 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: friendship
+Kategori: inspirational